-Additionally, the work by \cite{techy2009} also uses the same frame-alignment mentioned above.
-However, a key difference is that of the six admissible trajectory types, they can find closed-form solutions to two trajectory types, namely, RSR and LSL.
-To find the remaining four paths, it proposes using a standard numerical global root-finding approach such as Newton-Raphson.
-The optimal path is then found by computing the lengths of the above six paths and choosing the path with the shortest length.

-Another optimal control approach was also proposed by \cite{bakolas2010} wherein it tries to solve the Markov-Dubins problem and the Zermelo's navigation problem (which was also formulated in \cite{mcgee2007}) in order to find the shortest path to a target while avoiding obstacles and respecting the kinematic constraints of the vehicle.
-A key difference between the method proposed in this paper and that proposed by \cite{mcgee2007} was that this paper proposes using backward dynamic programming to compute the optimal control policy and value function for vehicles with Dubins' type kinematics operating in the presence of wind or currents.
-In contrast, \cite{mcgee2007} uses the Pontryagin's maximum principle to compute the optimal control input for the kinematic airplane model.
+Another optimal control approach was also proposed by \cite{bakolas2010} wherein it tries to solve the Markov-Dubins problem and the Zermelo's navigation problem (which was also formulated in \cite{mcgee2007}) in order to find the time-optimal path to a target while avoiding obstacles and respecting the kinematic constraints of the vehicle.
+A key difference between this method in \cite{bakolas2010} and that of \cite{mcgee2007} was that it proposes using backward dynamic programming to compute the optimal control policy and value function for vehicles with Dubins' type kinematics operating in the presence of wind rather than using the Pontryagin's maximum principle.